 BEFORE you pick up your nuc, have your hive equipment prepared and ready to go.
 If you are painting a hive, have it painted and aired out for a couple of weeks before you pick up your nuc.
 Set it up in the place where you plan to keep the bees, and have your safety gear ready.

 PICKUP is typically done early in the day so that the bees do not have to spend too long in the closed box.
-We will have closed it the night before so that you have the maximum number of bees.
+We will have closed it the night before (or early morning, if weather is bad) so that you have the maximum number of bees.

 TRANSPORTING your nuc and storing it before installation should be done at room temperature–not in a hot car or out somewhere in the sun.
 If you need to wait several hours or until the next day, set the nuc right next to your hive body with the entrance pointed in the direction that your hive body is also facing.
 Go ahead and open the entrance in the front of the nuc, so that the bees can begin to orient to the location.
 If you plan to install the nuc into your hive body right away, opening the nuc entrance is not necessary.